Paulo Garcia (New Zealand politician)

-Paulo Reyes Garcia is a New Zealand politician and former Member of Parliament in the House of Representatives for the New Zealand National Party.
+Paulo Reyes Garcia is a New Zealand lawyer and politician.
+He is a Member of Parliament in the House of Representatives for the New Zealand National Party and the first New Zealand MP of Filipino descent.

 Early life and career

 Garcia was born in the city of San Juan, part of the conurbation of Metropolitan Manila, Philippines in 1965.
 He is a graduate of the University of the Philippines, and also attended the Academy of American and International Law in Texas in the United States of America.
 He was a barrister before entering parliament.
 In the Philippines, where he practised for ten years, his focus was commercial law, particularly as it applied to foreign and multinational companies operating in that country.
 After moving to New Zealand, he practised immigration law with a focus on investor migration.
 After initially working for McLeod & Associates and Corban Revell Lawyers, he established his own firm, Garcia Law.

 Paulo Garcia was appointed honorary consul of the Philippines in Auckland in 2012, and was also involved in establishing the New Zealand Philippines Business Council.